 Neighborhood Parks serve as recreational and social gathering places for individual neighborhoods.
 They are designed to serve a radius of less than $\frac{1}{2}$ mile, and the parks themselves are small, averaging 2 acres in size.
 Neighborhood Parks are usually home to a combination of playground equipment, picnicking and outdoor activity areas.
-Poulsbo has nine neighborhood parks totaling 19.33-98 acres.
+Poulsbo has nine neighborhood parks totaling 19.98 acres.

 Community Parks serve a broader purpose and population than neighborhood parks.
 They are developed for both passive and active recreation.
-These parks may typically include athletic fields, sports courts, trails, playgrounds, open space and picnicking facilities.
+These parks may typically include athletic fields, sports courts, trails, playgrounds, open space, and picnicking facilities.
 The service radius is usually $\frac{1}{2}$ to 3 miles.
-Poulsbo has two-three community parks totaling $\frac{27.0728.27}{1000}$ acres.
+Poulsbo has three community parks totaling 28.27 acres.

-Regional Parks attract people to enjoy the park.
+Regional Parks attract people from a larger geographical area due to the parks size, location, or other amenities.
 These parks are often along shoreline and may be in the center of the tourist areas.
-Poulsbo has four such parks totaling $\frac{12 \cdot 16.41}{10.41}$ acres.
+Poulsbo has four such parks totaling 16.41 acres.

 Natural/Open Space Parks are natural lands set aside for preservation of significant natural resources, open space and areas for aesthetics and buffering.
-These parks are often characterized by sensitive areas, and may include wetlands, slopes, significant natural vegetation or shorelines.
-Poulsbo has six parks with natural/open space designation totaling 74.6071.4 acres.
+These parks are often characterized by sensitive areas, and may include wetlands, slopes, significant natural vegetation, or shorelines.
+Poulsbo has six parks with natural/open space designation totaling 71.4 acres.

 Trails are provided in parks, along roads or in old road right-of-way.
-Most of Poulsbo's trails do not connect, but by adding sidewalks and other rights-of-way, a walker can get from one place to another.
-Connectivity of Poulsbo parks is a priority and a major goal of the City.
-Poulsbo has 11 trails totaling 5.596.31 miles.
+Most of Poulsbo's trails do not connect, but by adding sidewalks and other rights-of-way, walkers can access different trail systems with greater ease.
+Connectivity of Poulsbo parks is a priority and a major goal of the city.
+Poulsbo has 11 trails totaling 84 miles.
 An inventory of these sites in included in Appendix A, and they are included as existing acres in the Demand and Needs assessment (Chapter 4).
-The City Parks system is depicted on Map 2-1.
-Table 2-2 identifies City owned parks and trails, their size, location and the existing amenities they offer.
+The city's park system is depicted on Map 2-1.
+Table 2-2 identifies city owned parks and trails, their size, location, and the existing amenities they offer.